 CrystalDiskInfo Shows Current Pending Sector Count Caution

-C5 Current Pending Sector Count
+C5 Current Pending Sector Count warning

-Current Pending Sector Count Meaning
+What Does Current Pending Sector Count Mean

 It is a critical SMART parameter, showing the number of unstable sectors on your disk that are yet to be reallocated or remapped.
 The numeric value of the Current Pending Sector Count will vary depending on the actual situation, which can be 100, 200, or another number.